 These events can become quite rowdy, with the crowd becoming very involved in the story, shouting and gesturing to the performers.
 The performers, in turn, have fun with the crowd.
 The ruda, for instance, will often hurl insults at the crowd in an effort to rile them up.
 The experience is very interactive!
 Despite the fact that the fights are staged, the cholitas also exhibit stunning athletic and acrobatic skills through their choreographed moves.
 Anyone who attends will be thoroughly impressed.

-These fighting cholitas can be seen every Sunday at 2pm in El Alto’s Multifunctional Center located behind the Church of San Francisco.
+These fighting cholitas can be seen every Sunday at 2 pm in El Alto’s Multifunctional Center located behind the Church of San Francisco.
 This location can be reached by mini-bus in about 30 minutes from central La Paz.
 Tickets cost about $7 USD at the door.
-There are also a number of tours which bring travelers to the fights, including Red Cap and Andean Secrets among others.
+There are also a number of tours that bring travelers to the fights, including Red Cap and Andean Secrets among others.
 However you choose to get there, you’re sure to have an amazingly interesting experience.

 Be sure not to miss out on any of the incredible cultural and natural sites of La Paz and its vicinity.
 There are tons of excellent tours available in La Paz as well as in other parts of Bolivia.
 It’s also extremely easy to get around the country using Bolivia Hop’s excellent hop on hop off style service, so you really have no excuse for not taking advantage of everything this wonderful country has to offer!